Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 ```
 This function queries or sets the number of waveform points to be transferred using oscilloscope_get_curve() function.
 The number of points should be from the following array:<br/>
 [100, 250, 500, 1000, 2000, 4000, 8000, 16000, 32000, 64000, 128000, 256000, 512000].
+Please, note that the possible number of points for Keysight 3000 X-series does not match the one given in the programming guide.
+For Keysight 2000 X-series the situation is worse and the following array should be used:<br/>
+[100, 250, 500, 1000, ...
+3839, ...]<br/>
+For Keysight 4000 X-series the number of points given in the programming guide should be checked.<br/>
 The maximum amount of points that can be transferred depend on the waveform points mode.
 Please, refer to the manual.<br/>
 ```python3
 oscilloscope_acquisition_type(*ac_type)